🚨 Scam Guide · 2026

 How to Avoid

-• Book activities through your hotel or verified operators
+• Book activities through your hotel or verified operators.

-• A firm but polite no is sufficient — do not engage in extended negotiations
+• A firm but polite no is sufficient — do not engage in extended negotiations.

-• Standard prices: snorkeling $15-25, sunset dhow cruise $20-30, spice tour $20-30
+• Standard prices: snorkeling $15-25, sunset dhow cruise $20-30, spice tour $20-30.

-• Report persistent harassment to your hotel
+• Report persistent harassment to your hotel.

 Scam #2

-The Stone Town Ferry Ticket Office Scam
+The Stone Town Port Unofficial Ferry-Ticket Office

 🔶 Medium